What is PSARA License?

-As per PSARA guidelines, the Private Security Agencies need to follow some specific compliances as follows:
+As per PSARA guidelines, Private Security Agencies need to follow some specific compliance as follows:

 - Security agencies need to provide special training to the security guards with the required skills;

-- If theres an ex-defence candidate with three years of experience, then he should be considered first over others;
+- If there is an Ex-Defence candidate with three years of experience, then he should be considered first over others;

-- The PSAs need to follow every criteria, qualification, and disqualification for the security guard as expressed by the PSARA;
+- The PSA needs to follow every criteria, qualification and disqualification for the security guard as expressed by the PSARA;

-The fees required for obtaining a PSARA License for private security agencies (PSA) operation at various places are as follows:
+The fees required to obtain a PSARA License for Private Security Agencies (PSA) operation at various places are as follows: